top of page

 #1 DO YOUR RESEARCH

 Take some time to review the job descriptions from multiple companies for the same role.
-Learn about qualifications including experience, certifications, licenses (if applicable), and educational requirements, as well as the daily responsibilities.
+Learn about the qualifications including experience, certifications, licenses (if applicable), and educational requirements, as well as the daily responsibilities.
 Review resumes within your field as a starting point to assist you in crafting your resume to ensure you remain competitive with job seekers and adhere to best practices.

 #2 Write your resume to read less like a job description